TOUR JOURNAL

 MEETING ONE OF MOBILE’S LOCAL HISTORIANS - APRIL 10, 2026

-I had the great pleasure of meeting the Mobile native Sheila Flanagan, a local historian who worked for the Mobile Historical Museum and is now the lead docent at the Historical Avenue Cultural Center.
+I had the great pleasure of meeting the Mobile native Sheila Flanagan, a local historian who worked for the Mobile Historical Museum and is now the lead docent at the Historic Avenue Cultural Center.
 At 71 years young, she beautifully weaved her own memories and personal narratives with the over 100 years of history about this important Black neighborhood.
 The Historical Avenue Cultural Center started out as the segregated (separate and unequal) library for Black residents in this community’s heyday.
 After decades of systemic extraction and underfunding, the once booming economic and social center of Black life in this part of Mobile disappeared.
 Many preservationists, historians and artists are working everyday to memorialize and revitalize this community.

 One of the places on the spaces in this area that will be restored is the Ace theater.
 From the Alabama Contemporary Art Center website “Located on “the Avenue,” the Ace Theatre is one of the last surviving movie theaters that served all-Black audiences in Mobile.
 It was built in 1943 by James Huestis King, who operated King, Inc. and Southern Theaters, Inc. which also operated Pike and Crown Theaters.”
 This theater reminds me of the Liberty Theater in the Historic Downtown district in Columbus, Ga.
 Down the street from Ma Rainy’s preserved home, this theater over the last few years has been the focus of preservationists in Columbus.
 I remember as a kid having band camp with Mr. Handy on this historic stage.
 Not much was remodeled at that time, but it was safe and secure enough for us to perform for our parents who sat patiently in the audience.
 It is so important to revitalize these pieces of our local histories.
 They hold the legacies of all those who worked hard to transform land into community spaces.